Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 1st argument: An [ItemStackProviderJS](../bindings/#item-stack-provider), the result of the recipe
 - 2nd argument: An item ingredient
 - 3rd argument: An item ingredient
-- *optional 4th arguemnt*: A number, the minimum tier of anvil the recipe may be completed on, defaults to `-1`
+- *Optional 4th arguemnt*: A number, the minimum tier of anvil the recipe may be completed on, defaults to `-1`

 ### Example